Landfill (Garbage) Collection Program

 Have a Question or Request?

-Multi-family Property Owners and Managers: Recycling specialists at Republic Services and Tri-CED Community Recycling are available to provide free technical assistance to help your property start or improve its recycle and/or compost collection program, comply with State and local regulations, implement waste reduction practices, and realize potential cost savings.
+Multi-family Property Owners and Managers: Request free technical assistance from dedicated recycling coordinators at Republic Services and Tri-CED Community Recycling to help start or improve your property's recycle and/or compost collection program, comply with State and local regulations, and realize potential cost savings.
 Free technical assistance includes:

-- Staff/tenant trainings to ensure proper sorting, share best practices, and to answer questions.
+- Staff trainings to ensure proper sorting, share best practices, and answer questions.

 - Setting up indoor color-coded and labeled collection containers.

-- Educational materials such as posters, service guides, and outdoor/indoor container decals to educate employees, contractors, and tenants on proper sorting.
+- Educational materials such as posters, service guides, and outdoor/indoor container decals to educate employees, contractors, and/or tenants on proper sorting.

-- General support to help your community maximize recycling opportunities and to reduce waste.
+- General support to help your multi-family community maximize recycling opportunities and to reduce waste.

 |Republic Services||Tri-CED Community Recycling|